CodeNelly-nelson/dr-streamlit-app/README.md

-# dr-streamlit-app
+# Diabetic Retinopathy Detection App

-An AI-powered Streamlit web application for diabetic retinopathy detection.
-The system demonstrates a two-stage deep learning pipeline combining retinal lesion segmentation and disease stage classification using fundus images.
+This project is a Streamlit-based web application that demonstrates an end-to-end deep learning pipeline for detecting diabetic retinopathy from retinal fundus images.

+The system follows a two-stage approach:
+1. Lesion Segmentation (U-Net-based)
+2. Disease Classification (Vision Transformer + Attention)

+The goal is to provide an explainable and interactive interface for understanding AI-based medical diagnosis.